blewism29/talkpush-excercise/README.md

 ## Deployment

-Same steps as installing but with the file *config/environments/production.rb.sample* instead of *development.rb.sample*
+Same steps as installing but with the file *config/environments/production.rb.sample* instead of *development.rb.sample* and the final step commande would be `RAILS_ENV=production rails s ` for a simple deploy, otherwise, with apache passenger it is possible to deploy this project

 ## Versioning